wedaa/LongTail-Log-Analysis/README.md

 65) DONE: Finish my install.sh script

+66) DONE ENOUGH: Write documentation about LongTail.
+This in constantly in progress.
+This will be covered in the README and the Tour.

 68) WHERE WOULD THEY GO?
 Not going to happen...
 Make the graphs on the front page "clickable" to go to a page giving more details.